Donald J. Trump Foundation: Grants allegedly made for political purposes

-Graham also heads Boone, North Carolina-based Samaritan's Purse, a Christian relief agency that received $25,000 from the Trump Foundation in 2012.
-Graham credits then-Fox News anchor Greta Van Susteren for having solicited that donation.
+Graham also heads Boone, North Carolina–based Samaritan's Purse, a Christian relief agency that received $25,000 from the Trump Foundation in 2012.
+Graham credits Fox News anchor Greta Van Susteren for having solicited that donation.
 Van Susteren and her TV crew had accompanied Graham on Samaritan's Purse trips to Haiti and North Korea.
 The Charlotte Observer quoted Graham saying, "[Trump] was on her show, and [Van Susteren] said, 'I was just in Haiti and Samaritan's Purse is doing this down there, and Donald, you need to help.'
 He sent a check out."
 In 2016, several media outlets alleged that Van Susteren had been producing overtly pro-Trump reports on her Fox News show On the Record.

 In 2014 the Trump Foundation made a $100,000 grant to the Citizens United Foundation, a charitable foundation closely related to David Bossie's conservative group, Citizens United.
 At the time Citizens United was engaged in a lawsuit against New York State attorney general Eric Schneiderman, whose office was pursuing a civil suit against Trump University.
 It was the largest single grant made by the Trump Foundation that year.
 Schneiderman's office called the grant part of a "vendetta" by Trump, while Citizens United rejected any connection between the grant and its own suit against Schneiderman.
 The Trump Foundation's 2014 tax filing misidentified Citizens United as a public charity (501(c)(3)) when it is in fact a social welfare organization (501(c)(4)).

 The Trump Foundation donated a total of $40,000 from 2011 through 2013 to the Drumthwacket Foundation, a charitable organization formed to pay for renovation and historic preservation of the New Jersey governor's mansion of the same name.
 In 2011, Trump was seeking to acquire permits to build a personal cemetery on the fairway at the Trump National Golf Club in New Jersey and may have needed political help in obtaining approval for the permit.